uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Five ♥/Cups
   + upright: regret, failure, disappointment, pessimism, loss, grief, self-pity
   + reversed: acceptance, moving on, finding peace
++ The Wanderer's Oracle: Thunder ‖ Heaven
+  + situation: The Wanderer hears thunder as clouds quickly gather and cover the once clear, blue skies.
+  + admonition: What promised to be clear day suddenly turns into a challenge.
+Only proceed as before if you are very confident.
 + Bible: 1 Kings 21 - Elijah confronts Ahab for stealing Naboth's vineyard
 + Additional Concepts:
   + Stealing Fire from Heaven